 These islands and cayes have postcard-perfect white sand beaches, coral reefs and great viewpoints.
 On the tiny island of Chachahuate there’s a Garifuna community who welcome guests with open arms.
 You can stop here for a delicious seafood lunch and gain a unique insight into Garifuna culture.

-Or if you are on Utila longer and have a couple days free, there are plenty of things to do in Roatan that are worth taking a ferry trip for.
+Or if you are on Utila longer and have a couple of days free why not head over to Roatan.
+A bigger and livelier Island than Utila, there are plenty of things to do in Roatan that are worth taking a ferry trip for.

 Utila Accommodation